Mitra98t/Flavor/nova_script_book/src/implementation/lexer.md

 Here, in these sections, we will analyze the code behind NovaScript and the reasonings that generated it.

+In this chapter, we will create a lexer that uses regular expression (regex) rules.
+The idea behind this lexer is to define a set of regex patterns that represent the tokens we want to identify.
+When a regex matches a part of the code, we generate the corresponding token and add it to the token list.
+For example, we can define the regex `[0-9]+` to find numbers in the source code.
+This regex is then tested against the source code, and if it matches a string like
+`146`, the token `(NUMBER, "146")` is generated.

 ## Setup

 The creation of a lexer starts with the definition of the allowed syntax.